The subject of his dissertation, if not the work itself, seemed cut and dried to James Padilioni.

 “The two Martins kind of merge,” Padilioni said.
 “You have the ministry of Martin de Porres, and the charism of social justice and poverty absorbed into the Martin Luther King civil rights movement.
 You’ve even got Catholic nuns down there picketing against police brutality.”

-By 1962, de Porres had passed the three stages required for sainthood in the Catholic Church, including miracles attributed to him that occurred in 1948 and 1956, both more than 300 years after his death.
+By 1962, de Porres had passed the three stages required for sainthood in the Catholic Church, including miracles attributed to him from 1948 and 1956, more than 300 years after his death.
 On May 6 of that year, Pope John XXIII canonized him and named him the patron saint of people of mixed race, innkeepers, barbers and public health workers.